 Napa.
 Its seemingly daunting wine is made up of relatively simply shaped sub-regions.
-The clean-cut twelve seem well-fit into a geographical puzzle compared to the overlapping Russian nesting doll appellations of every other region in California, and I am 100% here for that.
+The clean-cut sixteen seem well-fit into a geographical puzzle compared to the overlapping Russian nesting doll appellations of every other region in California, and I am 100% here for that.

 I finally ended last week’s mental tug-of-war on whether or not to attend the Wine Bloggers Conference in neighbouring Santa Rosa, and I’ve decided to go but with as much cost-cutting as possible.
 Though it was super fun, one of the most interesting sessions was the discussion on the recent wine country fires: the panel included George Rose, photographer; Patsy McGaughy, of Napa Valley Vintners; and Pierre Bierbent, winemaker of Signorello Estates.

 The descriptions and statistics of the damage were heartbreaking, including 75,000 total acres burned and 652 homes lost.
 These statistics don’t even cover other counties outside Napa, including Sonoma, Lake, Mendocino, Butte, and Solano.

 An inevitable challenge of the vintage is its reputation, but there’s optimism along with camaraderie: 90% of the fruit was harvested before fires began, and the fruit that remained was mainly the thick-skinned and resilient Cabernet Sauvignon; lots of lab testing is happening to make sure that only the highest quality wines are produced from this vintage.

 How do we support Napa, according to the panel?
 Go to wine country, enjoy Napa wines, and donate where you can, all which are part of the reason I decided to come visit last-minute.